shuosc/opencv-doc-cn/py_tutorials/py_tutorials_en.markdown

   Learn how to setup OpenCV-Python on your computer!

--   @subpage tutorial_py_table_of_contents_gui
+- @subpage tutorial_py_table_of_contents_gui_en

   Here you will learn how to display and save images and videos, control mouse events and create trackbar.

--   @subpage tutorial_py_table_of_contents_core
+- @subpage tutorial_py_table_of_contents_core_en

   In this section you will learn basic operations on image like pixel editing, geometric transformations, code optimization, some mathematical tools etc.

--   @subpage tutorial_py_table_of_contents_imgproc
+- @subpage tutorial_py_table_of_contents_imgproc_en

   In this section you will learn different image processing functions inside OpenCV.

 -   @subpage tutorial_py_table_of_contents_feature2d